-- Excel: While not required, students who are accepted into the MBA and Executive MBA degree programs are recommended to have access to Microsoft Excel 2016.
+- Slack: Students who are accepted into the MBA and Executive MBA degree programs will be required to use Slack for exercises and collaboration.
+Slack system requirements can be found here. - Excel: While not required, students who are accepted into the MBA and Executive MBA degree programs are recommended to have access to Microsoft Excel 2016.
 Students without access to this software may substitute Google Sheets or an older version of Excel.
-Microsoft Office system requirements can be found https://excel.nicrosoft.com/here/.
+Microsoft Office system requirements can be found here.